GoSecure/gophish-cli/README.md

 This tool aim to perform huge phishing campaigns by using the very respected gophish toolkit.
 If you need to run a campaign for more than 10 000 email addresses or need to split a batch of email addresses into smaller groups for any reasons (lower risks with anti-Spam, avoid being banned by IPS, bypass Email service limitations, etc.), that tool could help you!

-The tool is based the [api-client-python](https://github.com/gophish/api-client-python) library and require [PrettyTable](https://pypi.python.org/pypi/PrettyTable).
+The tool is based the [api-client-python](https://github.com/gophish/api-client-python) library.

+A reporting feature was recently added (2018-03-10) allowing users to generate statistics for your report.
+You can configure the tool to download apache logs, access sendgrid stats (including bounces, deffered, spam reports, etc.), access empire agents and correlate other useful data.

 ## Installation

-You must have a gophish instance already running.
+To begin, you need a gophish instance.
 Find more about the gophish project [here](https://github.com/gophish/gophish).

 To install `gophish-cli`, simply run the command: